Conjugal violence is a universal problem that can affect anyone regardless of their gender, economic status, ethnicity or religious affiliation.

 - First off, if this happens you have nothing to feel nervous about.
 Just tell the judge that you do not remember the answer to that question and if the lawyer could please pass to the next one.

-- You are asked an embarrassing question?
+- What happens if you are asked an embarrassing question?

 What happens when you are done testifying?